k1b0oka/k1b0oka/README.md

  FINAL REMARKS
  I actually advise everyone out there who thinks they cant achieve ther edreams just their disabilities or poor situations that they should strive to achieve there dreams hard and that no one will feel bad for them if they dont achieve them.
 They should trust God and stand strong and strike for the highest limit there is.

+ DEPUTY HEAD PREFECT (ENID)

+ INSPIRATION
+- The current female parliamentary leaders.

+ CHALLENGES
+ Pleasing everyone is hard.
+ Campaigning through lower school was difficult because most of them wanted to vote her opponent.

+ EXPERIENCE
+ Exposure , popularity , fame , new friends , connections and opportunities.

+ FINAL REMARKS
+ As I am in power, I promise to listen to the voice of the students and there compklaints as they study.
+ I argue you to never give up and stay focused so as to achieve your goals.

+ SECRETARY INFORMATION AND PUBLICITY ( COUNCIL BODY )- IBRAH -S3 PURPLE

+ INSPIRATION
+ Love for speeches
+ love to relate with other people

+ EXPERIENCE
+Has experienced unity , togetherness , kindness and respect in the council body for the small time he has so far led in their regime.

+LESSON LEARNT FROM